ProjectBubblez/bubblez.js/DOCUMENTATION.md

 bio: The bio of the user
 nsfw: true/false whether the user is marked as nsfw or not
 pronoun: The pronouns of the user
-ban: Shows the time when the user will be unbanned (deprecated, shows null)
 created_at: When the account was created
-last_posted: When the user last posted (deprecated, shows null)
 posts: Array of posts which have the Message class
 replies (1): The replies the user posted
 (1) = This information is only available when the information is from the token owner